Our Sponsors

 Types of Jellyfish Sting Reactions

 • Local Reactions are most common.
 Symptoms are raised, red lines that cross each other.
 The sting causes pain or burning at the site.
 Sometimes hives in the sting area occur.
 Blisters can occur in severe cases.
 Severe pain lasts 1-2 hours.
-Itch may last for a week.
+Itching may last for a week.
 If the skin damage is severe, red or purple lines can last for weeks.

 • General Reactions can occur if there are many stings.
 More stings give a higher dose of venom.
 Large venom symptoms are vomiting, dizziness, weakness and headache.